|

 StyleRef field with Word's built-in heading styles.
 This lets you change

-the content of your header / footer without making any change in the header
+the content of your Header / footer without making any change in the Header

 / footer.
 The StyleRef field can reflect the content of the latest